chausner/X9AEditor/README.md

 - Compatible with firmware versions 1.20, 1.30, 1.31 (older or newer versions may work but are untested)

 While all functionality that this tool provides can already be performed on the instrument itself, it is inconvenient to make major changes there directly.
-This tool provides a faster way to rename, recorder and merge voices from one or more backups.
+This tool provides a faster way to rename, reorder and merge voices from one or more backups.

 ## Usage
 ![Screenshot](screenshot.png)